 An MVP must have a set of features to serve consumers and obtain rapid valuable feedback for future improvement.
 An MVP must have feature to serve consumers and obtain rapid valuable feedback for future improvement.
 Because you aren't sure what your product will become, you choose an iterative process that entails creating simple versions of your product with only essential features or even just a single feature, testing it with real consumers, and forwarding the developer comments.
 It is a vast test of the product idea and technologies we choose; we give an excellent example of how our application works and what users can achieve using a developed product.

 Maybe Matrix can be the new drug for Alzheimer's?

-After a business has decided on the essential features, understands market demands (PoC), and has a model (Prototype), it may develop the MVP.
+After a business has decided on the essential features, understands the target market and demands (PoC), and has a model (Prototype), it may develop the MVP.

-Keep in mind that an MVP is not lower quality than a final product but still needs to fulfill the customer's needs, and this is the moment when we can carry out extensive testing without having to invest large amounts of money.
+Keep in mind that an MVP is not lower quality than a final product but still needs to fulfill the customer's needs, and this is the moment when we can carry out extensive testing without having to invest investing significant resources or large amounts of money.